mike99mac/minimy-mike99mac/hardware/README.md

 - Add many more clamps to ensure tight joints all around.
 - Allow to dry.

-### Glue sides to carcass
+### Glue sides to carcase
-To glue the sides to the main carcass, perform the following tasks:
+To glue the sides to the main carcase, perform the following tasks:
 - Dry fit the sides on.
 - Glue the sides on, clamping with 5 24" clamps.
 - Allow to dry.
-- Screw 4 1-1/2" stainless steel screws through each side into carcass.
+- Screw 4 1-1/2" stainless steel screws through each side into carcase.

 **TODO** Get a picture of this